Suhaani07/Deepfake-Project-/README.md

 In the "Kaggle DeepFake Challenge" dataset, our model achieved an accuracy of 54%, with the highest accuracy in the challenge for this datset recorded at 65%.

 ### Technique Used
+1. **CNN Based**
 - Detection of faces in images using OpenCV Haar Cascade Classifier
 - Cropping only the face part
 - 90% faces detected in the Real image dataset
 - 50% faces detected in the Fake image dataset

 We leveraged this new data to train a Convolutional Neural Network (CNN) model, fine-tuning parameters to enhance accuracy from 50% to 54%.

+1. **Transfer Learning**
+- Detection of faces in images using face_recognition
+- Training the CNN Model
+- Using this model to then do tranfer learning
+- Feeze upper layers to prevent overfitting

 ## Audio Detection